-- Harris, Jeanne Marie and Dickstein, Rebecca.
+- Harris, Jeanne Marie* and Dickstein, Rebecca*.
 (2010).
-Mini-review: Control of root architecture and nodulation by the LATD/NIP transporter. *Joint corresponding authors.
-Plant Signaling and Behavior, in press.
+Review: Control of root architecture and nodulation by the LATD/NIP transporter. *Joint corresponding authors.
+Plant Signaling and Behavior, 5(11): 1386 – 1390.

 - Yendrek, C.†, Yi-Ching Lee†, Viktoriya Morris†, Yan Liang, Catalina I. Pislariu, Graham Burkhart, Matthew H. Meckfessel, Mohammad Salehin, Hilary Kessler, Heath Wessler, Melanie Lloyd, Heather Lutton, Alice Teillet, D. Janine Sherrier, Etienne-Pascal Journet, Harris, J. M*. and R. Dickstein*.
 (2010).
 A putative transporter is essential for integrating nutrient and hormone signaling with lateral root growth and nodule development in Medicago truncatula. †Co-first authors *Joint corresponding authors.
 The Plant Journal, 62(1): 100-112.
 (Cover photo of journal accompanies article.)